-By the end of 2021, I was in a bit of a creative slump, partially due to having worked so long on one painting, Crown Point, Vintage.
-I needed to visit a larger city to find more urban inspiration, (I’m missing the cities!).
+By the end of 2021, I was in a creative slump, partially due to working so long on one painting, Crown Point, Vintage.
+I needed to visit a larger city to find more urban inspiration (I’m missing the cities!).
 I needed to create a piece that wasn’t time-consuming.
 Let me clarify.
-Creating the concept art, preparing the canvas for paint, then completing the painting, usually takes me about three months for a 20” x 24” painting.
+Developing the concept art, preparing the canvas for paint, then completing the painting usually takes me about three months for a 20” x 24” painting.

 My goals for the beginning of 2022 are threefold.
 Complete a couple of pieces in a month per piece.
 Create work that isn’t overly detailed.
 Use subject matter that is different from more recent work and NO lettering!